Masking, Vaccination & Booster Requirements

 - All visitors to our campus must comply with the same masking requirements as students and employees.

 - Visitors can enter academic and non-residence hall buildings while wearing a mask.
 Families are welcome to visit their student but should not be entering residence halls.
-An exception will be our move-in dates at the beginning of the semester.
+An exception will be our move-in and move-out dates at the beginning and end of the semester.
 Family members who are masked may enter the residence halls to help their student get settled into their rooms.

-- Please contact the Wellness Center for all other vaccination and testing questions.
+- Please contact the Wellness Center for all other vaccination, booster shot and testing questions.
 A list of area vaccination and COVID testing sites is available for students as well.

-- Who is required to be vaccinated for the Fall semester?
+- Who is required to be vaccinated for the Spring semester?

-- When must students be vaccinated for the Fall semester?
+- When must students be vaccinated for the Spring semester?

-Students should plan on being fully vaccinated before returning to Alfred University, prior to move-in day.
-Vaccinated students are required to send a scan, photo or copy of their vaccine card to the Wellness Center before departing for Alfred (via fax at 607-871-2631 or our HealthDocs portal).
+New students (including transfers) should plan on being fully vaccinated before returning to Alfred University prior to move-in day.
+New students who have been vaccinated are required to send a scan, photo or copy of their vaccine card to the Wellness Center before departing for Alfred (via fax at 607-871-2631 or our HealthDocs portal).
 International students are requested to send their documents in English.

 - What does fully vaccinated mean?